FHG-IMW/epo-ops/README.md

 The EPO provides [playground](https://developers.epo.org/), where you can try out the methods.
-As well as [Documentation](https://www.epo.org/searching-for-patents/technical/espacenet/ops.html) of the different endpoints and detailed usage.
+As well as [Documentation](https://www.epo.org/searching-for-patents/technical/espacenet/ops.html) of the different endpoints and detailed usage (see the 'Downloads' section).

 # Usage